Osama-Atallah/Investigate-TMDB-Dataset/README.md

 ﻿# movie-popularity

-This project is one of the projects submitted and connected with Udacity - Data Analysis Nanodegree.
+This project is one of the projects submitted and connected with Udacity - Advanced Data Analysis Nanodegree.

 ## Introduction
 For the final project in this course, you will conduct your own data analysis and create a file to share that documents your findings.
 Starting by taking a look at your dataset and brainstorming what questions you could answer using it.
 You should make it clear in your communications that your findings are tentative.
 This project is open-ended in that we are not looking for one right answer.